vnmsklnk/Interpreter-RegEx/docs/Language.md

 *    `Star of <Regex>`
 *    `Intersect of <Regex * Regex>`

-Existing of `RVar` means that variables can be used in regular expressions.
+`RVar` case allows variables to be used inside regular expressions.

 ## Expressions